baljo/facial_recognition_lock/README.md

 According to Useful Sensors you shouldn’t rely on the facial identification results as a **sole** security factor, since it’s not designed to be that accurate.
 It’s intended for less safety-critical applications like personalizing a user experience automatically, where the cost of mistakes is lower.

-You of course also needs to consider physical security of the device, and weather-proofing everything as per the location.
+You of course also need to consider physical security of the device, and weather-proofing everything as per the location.

 ## Real-Life Solution Demonstration ##